Online Electric Guitar lessons

 Introduction to the CAGED System

-Christopher taught 23 days ago
+Christopher taught about 1 month ago

 The student and tutor worked on guitar techniques, focusing on chord voicings, strumming patterns, and specific songs like "Heart of Gold" and "Ring of Fire."
 They practiced new chord shapes and transitions, and discussed strategies for improving finger dexterity and timing.
 The next lesson was scheduled for the 13th.